GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-megagpu-8g/topological-pytorch/README.md

     # Run an example of setting SLURM_HOSTFILE based on topology
     sbatch --dependency=afterok:$jobid topological_pytorch.sh

-Once submitted, you should be able to view the state of the jobs with `sinfo`:
+Once submitted, you should be able to view the state of the jobs with `squeue`:

     JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 124    a3mega topologi username   PD       0:00      8 (Dependency)